 Most financially prudent people search for a good balance of price and quality when shopping for televisions and groceries and automobiles, but few consider value when shopping for higher education.
-Accelerated programs give you all the value of a traditional program at a cheaper price.
+Accelerated programs, such as this accelerated best rn program in Pennsylvania, give you all the value of a traditional program at a cheaper price.
 Though tuition costs alone are often a factor in choosing a college, the overall value — the quality of education received for the price — is rarely a reason students and alumni give for choosing their particular schools.

 The admissions office of the college where I got my undergraduate degree boasts of the school’s high rank among “best value” colleges on lists compiled by U.S. News & World Reports, Princeton Review, and other publications.
 On my tour around campus as a prospective student, I heard that the school’s founder, with the legendary foresight that all founders seem to demonstrate, wanted to offer quality education at a price affordable for the middle class.
 The tour guide also made sure to mention that the school does not go into debt to build a new building — construction does not start until all the money is raised.

 Based solely on the financial emphasis in the school’s sales pitch, you could rightly guess that the idea of getting the most for my money was inherent in my education, even though my major was not at all related to finance or economics.
 When I was a student at this small, private college just over a decade ago, my annual education bill was less than $10,000, with tuition lower (but room and board slightly higher) than that of a state school one of my friends attended.
 The school’s website says that the tuition, room & board, and a notebook computer (which all freshmen are now required to purchase) currently total $18,514 for all degree programs.